pinnaculum/galacteek/docs/manual/en/clipboard.rst

 Using the clipboard
 ===================

-By their very nature, IPFS hashes are difficult to remember (unless you train long enough ...) so it becomes quite convenient to be able to quickly store those valuable hashes in a transitory place, and the clipboard fits that purpose.
+By their very nature, IPFS hashes are difficult to remember.
+It becomes quite convenient to store those valuable hashes in a temporary place, and the system's clipboard is a convenient buffer that will help you keep track of these.

 On Linux systems, the **selection** clipboard will always be used as the primary clipboard, while on other platforms the system's clipboard will be